-Have you ever have a dream?
+Have you ever had a dream?
 Perhaps you’ve dreamt of starting a business.
 Running a marathon.
 Singing on Broadway.
 Playing for England.
 Cooking a twelve-bird roast and eating it around a big banquet table, like a Tudor monarch.
 Or perhaps, like Elon Musk, you have a humble dream of singlehandedly reimagining the scientific possibilities for space travel in order to colonise a previously uninhabitable planet and save humanity from almost certain destruction.
 Whatever floats your boat.

 Well, way back in 11th century England, there was somebody else with a dream.
 His name was Eilmer of Malmesbury, a Benedictine monk who studied astrology.
 He had a remarkably similar dream to Musk’s: he dreamt of human flight, having taken the Greek fable of Daedalus and Icarus to be a true story.
 So Eilmer strapped two makeshift wings to his arms, clambered up to the top of his abbey, and leapt headlong into the shrieking wind, confident that he would soar like an eagle.
 Is that so very different from Elon Musk (full name Elongated Muskrat) blasting into the abyssal unknown because of his belief that the Star Wars universe really exists?
 [Citation needed.]